Please use the menu below to navigate the article sections:

 Automated backups are enabled by default and data is stored on S3 and is equal to the size of the DB.

-Amazon RDS retains backups of a DB Instance for a limited, user-specified period of time called the retention period, which by default is 7 days but can be up to 35 days.
+Amazon RDS retains backups of a DB Instance for a limited, user-specified period called the retention period, which by default is 7 days but can be up to 35 days.

 There are two methods to backup and restore RDS DB instances: